 Name Date

 Class Teacher

 Exit Slips "4,3,2,1"

 Directions: You today's lesson. are to complete it after the lesson is complete.
 It is a reflection of what was taught in

 Topic:

-Write four facts you learned in today's
+Write four facts you learned in today's lesson.

-lesson.

-4 ,

-1 a filled with the fill of the filled that the filled

-Write three things about how the information learned can
+Write three things about how the information learned can be useful.

-be useful.

 3

-W-it to
+3

-Write two questions

-you have about the lesson.
+Write two questions you have about the lesson.

 2